-- Expenditures related to the contract with Dallas Water Utilities (DWU) for the purchase of treated water are budgeted to increase 13.6% in FY 16 and then are forecasted to grow 3% annually. - The expenditures for the Trinity River Authority (TRA) to treat Carrollton's wastewater flows are anticipated to change based on the projected rate changes from TRA plus a factor of 1% for growth.
-TRA rates for FY 16 are budgeted to increase by 14.9%.
-Projected increases in TRA rates in future years are 11.2% in FY 2017, 7.5% in FY 2018, 6.1% in FY 2019, 7.7% in FY 2020 and 8.1% in FY 2021. - All other Supplies and Contractual Services and Fleet Replacement allocations for FY's 2017 to 2018 are estimated based on forecasts prepared as part of the FY 2016 budget.
-FY's 2019 to 2021 are projected to have 2% growth annually. - Debt service transfers are based on required funding for existing debt issues. - Non-recurring funding for water and sewer line rehabilitation is projected to remain flat at \$2.9 million.
+- Expenditures related to the contract with Dallas Water Utilities (DWU) for the purchase of treated water are forecasted to grow 3% annually. - The expenditures for service of the Trinity River Authority (TRA) to treat Carrollton's wastewater flows are anticipated to change based on the projected rate changes plus a factor of 1% for growth.
+Projected increases in TRA rates in future years are 14.2% in FY 2018, 10.1% in FY 2019, 6.3% in FY 2020, 5.8% in FY 2021 and 9.1% in FY 2022. - Fuel costs are projected to increase by 2% per year and other supplies and services are projected to increase by 1% per year. - Fleet Replacement allocations for FY's 2018 and 2019 are estimated based on forecasts prepared as part of the FY 2017 budget.
+FY's 2020 to 2022 are projected to have 2% growth annually. - Debt service transfers are based on required funding for existing debt issues. - Non-recurring funding for water and sewer line rehabilitation is projected to remain flat at \$2.9 million.